Quantum simulation of thermodynamics in an integrated quantum photonic processor: Supplementary Note 1 -- Derivation of fidelity witness

 Note that this step renders the lower bound loose in general, and will tend to provide a pessimistic estimate of the fidelity.
 Finally, we turn to the question of finite-size statistics.
-Many tools have been developed for this situation, and here we will make use of Chebyshev's inequality which states that given $k$ samples and an observed fraction $p_1$ we can say that the `true' probability of that outcome $\bar{p}_1$ must satisfy
+Many tools have been developed for this situation, and here we will make use of a result from Supplementary Ref.~\cite{Leandro} based on Chebyshev's inequality which states that given $k$ independent samples and an observed fraction $p_1$ we can say that the `true' probability of that outcome $\bar{p}_1$ must satisfy